A Gorilla in the Weight Room

 From my vantage point we have an even bigger problem.
 The conversation around mental health and adolescents is more open than it has ever been before.
 As we walk through the halls of schools you will see posters and signs with quotes like “It’s okay to not be okay” or “be kind to yourself”.
 Our teenagers are leading the way with this conversation, and that part is encouraging at least!

-Yet the disparity comes with access.
 It’s like saying “exercise is the most important thing” but there are no trainers or gyms in sight.
 Or if we emphasized a healthy diet, but only offered students fast food.
 Simply put – quality, accessible, and affordable mental health services are really hard to come by for adolescents!

 This isn’t the fault of the army of mental health workers out there doing the hard job of serving the onslaught of issues.
 More so, this is a systemic issue of access and equity.

-Teen Life provides Support Groups on school campuses during the school day led by community volunteers and counselors.
-While not a billable mental health service, we stand in the gap for teenagers to access quality mental health supports while they work to improve their circumstances.
+While not a billable mental health service, Teen Life stands in the gap for teenagers to access quality mental health supports while they work to improve their circumstances.
 Life is so much better when you have peer support and mentorship from someone who is showing up on your behalf – week after week.

-The CDC recommendations fall squarely into what we do here at Teen Life.
-And because what we do happens on school campuses – we believe lives will change and get better.
+And because it happens on school campuses – lives will change and get better.

 Let’s rally to help mental health supports and services be available to any student who is in need!